How much does it cost in Maldives? This is what I spent in Maldives in a month

 If you’d like to see how locals live in Maldives, you need to stay on a local island, not at a resort.
 At resorts the only contact you will have will be with resort staff.
 Many resort staff members are NOT from Maldives but they come from different countries around the world.

 TIP: Here you can read about 5 things you need to know about locals in Maldives.
 Did you know they are called Maldivians?

 Besides 6 islands where I stayed overnight, I visited another islands when we went snorkeling or to have picnic.

 I also spent a few hours on the following islands:

 - Kagi picnic island

 - Male – the capital

-If you count all the islands I’ve visited in Maldives, it would be 12.
+If you count all the islands I’ve visited in Maldives, it would be 12, plus a few more from close (when snorkeling but not stepped on the land there).
 That’s a lot more usually people going on holidays to Maldives visit.
 Yet it’s still very little out of all the 1,192 islands that Maldives consist of.

 Prices in Maldives